-\begin{enumerate} \item The mode decomposition method presented in this article is based on the orthogonal projection algorithm, where all modes contained in the original signal are orthogonal. \item Accompanied by orthogonality is the uniqueness of mode decomposition.
-The precise definition of modes ensures that all modes have clear center positions and widths in the frequency domain, and there is no overlap between modes. \item The mode decomposition algorithm presented in this article is based on the clear mathematical principles. \item Unlike EMD and VMD, orthogonal modal decomposition method is not based on global decomposition.
-It can focus on and extract specific modes of interest without having to extract all modes.
-This feature reduces computational complexity \item The practical examples show that the mode decomposition accuracy can be maintained even at both ends of the time period.
-The "boundary effect" inherent in the traditional mode decomposition method is basically overcome. \end{enumerate}
+\begin{enumerate} \item The mode decomposition method presented in this article is based on the orthogonal projection algorithm, where all modes contained in the original signal are orthogonal. \item Accompanied by the orthogonality is the uniqueness of mode decomposition.
+The precise definition of modes ensures that all modes have clear center positions and widths in the frequency domain, and no overlap among modes. \item The mode decomposition algorithm presented in this article is based on clear mathematical principles. \item Unlike EMD and VMD, the orthogonal mode decomposition method is not based on global decomposition.
+It can focus on and extract specific modes of interest without extracting all modes.
+This feature reduces computational complexity. \item The examples show that the accuracy of mode decomposition can be maintained even at both ends of the time segment.
+The boundary effect inherent in the traditional mode decomposition method is overcome. \end{enumerate}

 This article will unfold in the following way.
-Firstly, we will discuss the definition of mode in Section \ref {sec:problem_formulation}, which is the theoretical basis of the decomposition method proposed in this article.
+First, we will discuss the definition of mode in Section \ref {sec:problem_formulation}, which is the theoretical basis of the decomposition method proposed in this article.
 Next, in section \ref {sec:ortho_mode_extraction}, the principle and method of extracting modes based on orthogonal projection will be introduced.
-The set of modes obtained using this method has uniqueness and orthogonality.
-The specific algorithm for calculating the intrinsic phase function and instantaneous frequency of the signal will be detailed in Section \ref {sec:inherent_frequency}, which can determine the boundary of the mode in the frequency domain.
+The mode set obtained using this method has uniqueness and orthogonality.
+The specific algorithm for calculating the intrinsic phase function and the instantaneous frequency of the signal will be detailed in Section \ref {sec:inherent_frequency}, which can determine the boundary of the mode in the frequency domain.
 Section \ref {sec:search_mode} discusses the method of searching for the center frequency of the mode.
-Section \ref {sec:low_freq} discusses the method of using resampling techniques to remove low-frequency non oscillatory components from the original signal.
-The above are all explained with examples.
+Section \ref {sec:low_freq} discusses using resampling techniques to remove low-frequency non-oscillatory components from the original signal.
+The above contents are explained with examples.
 In Section \ref {sec:comparison}, we compare the method proposed in this article with previous methods and discuss its superiority.
 The examples used in this article all have Python 3.8 programs that can be obtained through the author's email.